Apple's iPhone 5 bigger, faster but lacks "wow"

 Other industry analysts speculated about what else was in Apple's product pipeline ahead of the crucial year-end holiday season, especially since the company stayed mum about an oft-rumored TV device or a smaller iPad.

-The consumer electronics giant that in 2010 popularized tablet computing with the iPad has given no hints on whether it plans a smaller version to match cheaper tablets from the likes of Google or Amazon.com Inc.
+The consumer electronics giant that in 2010 popularized tablet computing with the iPad has given no hints on whether it plans a smaller version to match cheaper tablets from the likes of Google or Amazon.com Inc (AMZN.O).

 "We would really like to see the iPad Mini in the product offering for the all-important holiday quarter.
 They still have time," said Channing Smith, co-manager of the Capital Advisors Growth Fund.
 "As soon as we see that, we will have more conviction about the stock heading into the final quarter."